phetsims/phet-info/doc/new-dev-onboarding.md

 # Onboarding New Software Developers

+This document is intended to act as a starting point for new developers that are joining the PhET team and play to contribute to the development of simulations.
+It discusses the process through which a new developer can acquire the knowledge and skills needed to do this.
+Note that there are other software development roles at PhET, such as writing code for the website, the iOS and Android apps, the desktop app, and the translation utility.
+These will not be covered in this document.

 ## Intro

-This document is a place for new developers to go to see (hopefully) everything that they need to get ramped up with their environment at PhET.

-Each new developer will be assigned a mentor who is an experienced developer of PhET simulations.
-The new developer should work with their mentor to set up a "ramp-up plan".
-Part of that plan will involve reading some introductory documentation.
-The steps below can serve as a rough guide, but the details - and the depth to which each of these documents should be studied - will need to be customized for the particular needs of the new developer.
+Don't panic (with apologies to Douglas Adams).
+PhET has been around since 2001, and has written a lot of code and created some pretty involved processes during that time.
+It will take a while for a new developer to learn what they need to in order to develop and maintain simulations.

+Each new developer will have had a unique set of experiences and education when starting at PhET, which means it isn't possible to come up with a "one-size-fits-all" plan for what to read and work through to ramp up.
+Each new developer will be assigned a mentor who is an experienced developer of PhET simulations, and one of the first steps of the process should be to come up with a customized plan or "road map" for ramping up.
+This should be regularly reviewed and updated during the process.

 ## First Steps